directus/directus/docs/reference/api/assets.md

 # Assets

-The `/assets` endpoint can be used to stream/retrieve the actual file contents from files managed in Directus.
+> The `/assets` endpoint can be used to stream or retrieve the actual file contents from assets managed within Directus.

 ## Accessing an Original File